- Page Editor Overview

 Frequently Asked Questions (FAQs)

-Answer: Navigate to the first brick in your extension, if you scroll down the configuration panel you will find a blue button that says: Extra Permissions
+Answer: Navigate to the first brick in your mod, if you scroll down the configuration panel, you will find a blue button that says: Extra Permissions

-Extra Permissions just records that PixieBrix needs permissions to make calls to the API provider even though the extension is not running on that page
+Extra Permissions just records that PixieBrix needs permissions to make calls to the API provider even though the mod is not running on that page